nzeisenberg/nfl_project/README.md

 # The Model
 The model utilizes sci-kit learn features and is a logistic regression model.
 Game facts being considered in the model:
-- Favorite being home or away (Discrete)
+- If the favorite is home or away (Discrete)
 - If the game is divisional (Discrete)
 - If the game is a playoff game (Discrete)